egorpiunov/MIDIplayer/README.md

-# MIDIconstractor wich use MIDItime mudule to construct midi files by your notes in songs.json
+# MIDIconstractor wich use MIDItime mudule to construct midi files from your notes in songs.json